grafana/agent/docs/flow/config-language/expressions/referencing_exports.md

 ---

 # Referencing component exports
-Referencing component exports is what enables River to dynamically configure and connect components using expressions.

-While components can work in isolation, they can be much more versatile when one component's behavior and data flow is bound to the exports of another, building a dependency relationship between the two.
+Referencing exports is what enables River to dynamically configure and connect components using expressions.
+While components can work in isolation, they're more useful when one component's behavior and data flow is bound to the exports of another, building a dependency relationship between the two.

+Such references can only appear as part of another component's arguments.
+That means that components cannot reference themselves, and references cannot appear in non-component blocks like `logging`.

 ## Using references
 These references are built by combining the component's name, label and named export with dots.

-For example, the contents of a file exported by the `local.file` component might be referenced as `local.file.target.content`, while a `prometheus.remote_write` component instance might expose a receiver for metrics like `prometheus.remote_write.onprem.receiver`.
+For example, the contents of a file exported by the `local.file` component labeled `target` might be referenced as `local.file.target.content`.
+Similarly, a `prometheus.remote_write` component instance labeled `onprem` will expose its receiver for metrics on `prometheus.remote_write.onprem.receiver`.

 Let's see that in action:
 ```river